Prelude and Chapter 1

 Starry-eyed, Kaileena admired the view of Suzail from her seat, aware but unmindful of the confused stares her presence always provoked.

-In the distance, she saw the great castle in which the monarchy ruled, a second city in and of itself hugging the crown of the city, south and west of them.
-Surrounding it were many noble manors, great houses surrounded by their own walls, many of them metal gates, and lush gardens.
+In the distance, she saw the great castle in which the monarchy ruled; a second city in and of itself, hugging the crown of Suzail south and west of them.
+Surrounding the castle were many noble manors, great houses sporting their own walls, offering just the hint of lush gardens within.

 She might try to be a florist or a groundskeeper here.
-She had no idea they might put so much stock in such well-maintained botanical menageries.
+She’d had no idea they might put so much stock in such well-maintained botanical menageries.

 Tired of sitting in the wagon, Kaileena set herself down, and joined the teamsters as they hauled in a second wagon filled with trade goods.
 They eyed her sidelong, naked suspicion obvious in their expressions.